sumedhpatil675/Blind_Code/min-intervals-to-complete-tasks-with-cooldown.md

 Output: 6
 ```

-Explanation: The tasks 'A', 'B', and 'C' appear multiple times, but the cooldown is only 1.
-After completing one 'A', we can immediately complete another 'A' after just one other task.
+Explanation: The tasks 'A', 'B', 'C', and 'D' appear multiple times, but the cooldown is only 1.
+After completing one 'A', we need at least one other task before executing 'A' again.
 A valid sequence could look like this: 'A' -> 'C' -> 'A' -> 'B' -> 'D' -> 'B'.
 Thus, the total number of intervals required is 6.

 **Example 3:**